-- Interviewing the Company's responsible personnel to obtain an understanding of its policy for preparing the Website and reviewing the Company's reporting criteria. - Inquiring about the design of the systems and methods used to collect and process the Indicators. - Performing analytical procedures on the Indicators. - Examining, on a test basis, evidence supporting the generation, aggregation and reporting of the Indicators in conformity with the Company's reporting criteria, and recalculating the Indicators. - Making inquiries and reviewing materials including documented evidence of the Company's Hamamatsu Robotics Office selected on the basis of a risk analysis, as alternative procedures to a site visit. - Evaluating the overall presentation of the Indicators.
+- Interviewing the Company's responsible personnel to obtain an understanding of its policy for preparing the Website and reviewing the Company's reporting criteria. - Inquiring about the design of the systems and methods used to collect and process the Indicators. - Performing analytical procedures on the Indicators. - Examining, on a test basis, evidence supporting the generation, aggregation and reporting of the Indicators in conformity with the Company's reporting criteria, and recalculating the Indicators. - Visiting the Company's Nakase Plant selected on the basis of a risk analysis. - Evaluating the overall presentation of the Indicators.